InstanceAssemble: Layout-Aware Image Generation via Instance Assembling Attention: Related Work

 \textbf{Layout-to-Image Generation} Layout-to-Image generation enables image generation under layout conditions, which is defined as spatial positions with textual descriptions.
 Existing approaches can be broadly categorized into training-free and training-based paradigms.

 \textbf{Training-free methods} leverage pretrained text-to-image diffusion models without additional training.
 A common strategy involves gradient-based guidance during denoising to align with layout conditions~\cite{boxdiff, zeroshotspatial, attnrefocus, beyourself, check, boxbind}.
-Also, there are methods that directly manipulate latents through well-defined replacing or merging operations~\cite{rag, noisecollage, groundit, multidiffusion} or enforce layout alignment via spatially constrained attention masks~\cite{regionalflux,he2023localizedtexttoimagegenerationfree}.
+Also, there are methods that directly manipulate latents through well-defined replacing or merging operations~\cite{rag, noisecollage, multidiffusion} or enforce layout alignment via spatially constrained attention masks~\cite{regionalflux,he2023localizedtexttoimagegenerationfree}.
+GrounDiT~\cite{groundit} exploits semantic sharing in DiT: a cropped noisy patch and the full image become semantic clones when denoised together, enabling layout-to-image generation by jointly denoising instance regions with their corresponding image context.
 Other approaches generate each instance separately and employ inpainting techniques to compose the final image~\cite{Zeropainter}.
 However, these methods demonstrate decent performance primarily on simple and sparse layouts, while their accuracy decreases in more complex layouts.
 Some methods require hyperparameter tuning specific to different layout conditions, reducing their adaptability.
 Furthermore, additional gradient computations or latent manipulations result in slow inference speed, thus limiting their applicability in real-world scenarios.

 \textbf{Training-based methods} explicitly incorporate layout conditioning through architectural modifications.
 Most approaches inject spatial constraints via cross-attention~\cite{layoutdiffusion, xue2023freestyle, place, ssmg, reco, ranni, ifadapter} or self-attention~\cite{layoutdiffuse, instancediffusion, gligen}.
 Some works propose dedicated layout encoding modules~\cite{hico, migc, migc++, lawdiff,controlnet} or adopt a two-stage pipeline that generates images after predicting a depth map with layout conditions~\cite{3dis,3disflux}.
 Other works leverage autoregressive image generation models~\cite{plangen}.
 These methods suffer high computational costs due to excessive parameters.